Analyze successful stores in existing markets

 The project contains feature layers for your nine existing laundry facilities in Grand Rapids, Michigan, and a feature layer of customers that has attributes related to the stores they visit.
 There are also feature layers for gyms and movie theaters, which attract customers who are using your laundry drop-off service.
 Additionally, there is a feature layer of locations of competitor laundromats.

 To discover what attributes are present for your most successful stores, you'll add variables using Business Analyst data.
-To access Business Analyst data, you'll set the Business Analyst data source to use United States data.
+To access the correct data, you'll set the Business Analyst data source to use United States data.

 - On the ribbon, click the Analysis tab.
 In the Geoprocessing group, click Environments.